Taking out a car loan can be a bit of a tightrope act. Depending on your financial stability, the loan can make or break your credit.

 Will a car loan negatively affect my credit score?

-Of course, unforeseeable circumstances can sometimes get in the way of good intentions, but there is a way to be proactive if your finances take a wrong turn.
+Of course, unforeseeable circumstances happen, but there is a way to be proactive if your finances take a wrong turn.
 If you’re able to anticipate a late payment, it’s best to get in front of it as soon as possible.